langautier/scanned-photos/README.md

 I wrote this utility for single use, so don't be angry with me if it's a little bit rustic.
 Converting and updating metadata is done through two proven programs to reduce the risk of image damage.

 # Using Word to sort this out
 The need is to display images with text next to them and to be able to easily move when sorting.
-With the constraint that it is simple and quick to do given my current skills and the single use.
+I had a constraint that it is simple and quick to do given my current skills and the single use.
 So, Word and VBA will be the convenitent solution.

 As a result, two additional tools are necessary :